mambans/AioFeed/README.md

 <img src="https://github.com/mambans/AioFeed/blob/master/frontend/public/android-chrome-192x192.webp" alt="Logo" width="300"/>

 My personal project **AioFeed**, is a site that combines feeds from different sites such as [Twitch](https://twitch.tv), [Youtube](https://youtube.com) and Twitter lists into one page.
-Along with some features I personally thought was missing from [Twitch](https://twitch.tv) such as filtering out streams based on current title/game, saving vods in custom lists and show all vods without leaving main page.
+Along with some features I personally thought was missing from [Twitch](https://twitch.tv) such as filtering out/grouping streams based on current title/game, saving vods in custom lists and show all vods without leaving main page.

 ## Pages